5cover/portfolio/doc/scratch.md

 just a page with all the definitions to make sure they look right.

 keep it in prod, nice easter egg.

+## choose theme based on user preferences

+with a media quary